Michelangelo and Leonardo da Vinci are considered two of the greatest artists ever lived. They both lived in Florence, Italy, during the same time.

 In 1569, Giorgio Vasari wrote his iconic book “The Lives of the Most Excellent Painters, Sculptors, and Architects.”
 In this book, Giorgio gives first-hand knowledge of many of the painters and sculptors of the Renaissance, including the lives of Leonardo da Vinci and Michelangelo.

 In the early 1500s, Michelangelo and Leonardo were commissioned to paint side-by-side battle scenes in the Palazzo Vecchio Council Hall in Florence, known today as the Salone dei Cinquecento.
-These two great artists were told to paint different mural scenes on opposite sides of the hall; they were to paint the battles scenes simultaneously and work side-by-side in the same building.
+These two great artists were told to paint different mural scenes on opposite sides of the hall; they were to paint the battle scenes simultaneously and work side-by-side in the same building.

 At the time, Michelangelo was only 29 years old when the commission came to him.
-He was born in 1475 and had studied sculpture under Lorenzo de Medici.
+He was born in 1475 and studied sculpture under Lorenzo de Medici.
 Michelangelo had completed the statue of Pieta in St Peter’s in Rome, and his famous statue of David was installed outside the Palazzo Vecchio.

 The Leonardo da Vinci And Michelangelo Contest